Analysis of Verification-based Decoding on the q-ary Symmetric Channel for Large q: Error Floor Analysis of LMP Algorithms

 \section{Error Floor Analysis of LMP Algorithms}

-During the simulation of the optimized ensembles of Table \ref{tab:opt_our}, we observed an error floor that warranted more attention.
-While one might expect a floor due to finite $q$ effects, the simulation uses $q$ large enough so that no FV's were observed in the error floor regime.
-Instead, the error floor is due to the event that some symbols remain unverified when the decoding terminates.
-This motivates us to analyze the error floor of LMP algorithms.
-We need to point out that, when $q$ is relatively small, error floors are caused by a mixture of several reasons such as type-I FV, type-II FV (which we will discuss later) and the event that some symbols remain unverified when the decoding terminates.
-These reasons are coupled together and affect each other.
+During the simulation of the optimized ensembles from Table~\ref{tab:opt_our}, we observed an unexpected error floor.
+While one might expect an error floor due to finite $q$ effects, it was somewhat surprising that the error floor persisted even when $q$ was chosen to be large enough so that no FV's were observed in the error floor regime.
+Analyzing the simulation results shows that the error floor was caused instead by symbols that remain unverified at the end of decoding.
+This motivated further study into the error floor of LMP algorithms.
+It is also worth noting that, when $q$ is relatively small, the error floor is caused by several factors including as type-I FV, type-II FV (which we will discuss later) and the event that some symbols remain unverified when the decoding terminates.
+For small $q$, these factors appear to interact in a complex manner.

-But this is not the case of our interest and there are three reasons for this.
-The first reason is that this is not the setting in our simulation, (e.g., the error floors observed in the simulation are not caused by FV).
-The second reason is that, in practice, one would like to let the assumption ``the verified symbols are correct with high probability" hold to make the verification-based algorithms to work well and to make the analysis correct.
-This is can be done by picking large enough $q$ as we did in the simulation.
-Note that, if FV has significant impact on the algorithms, then both the density evolution analysis and the differential equation analysis break down and the thresholds are not correct anymore.
-The last reason is for the simplicity of analysis.
-One can analyze the error floor caused by different reasons separately since they are not coupled.
+In this section, we focus only on error floors due to unverified symbols.
+There are three reasons for this.
+The first reason is that this was the dominant event we saw in our simulations (i.e., the error floors observed in the simulation are not caused by FV).
+The second reason is that the assumption that ``verified symbols are correct with high probability" is the cornerstone of verification-based decoding and very little can be said about verification decoding without this assumption.
+For example, if FV has any significant impact, then both the density-evolution analysis and the differential-equation analysis break down and the thresholds become meaningless.
+The last reason is for simplicity; one can analyze the error floors caused by each factor separately in this case because they are not strongly coupled.

-We note that, even though the error floor is not caused by FV, we still provide an analysis of FV for sake of the completeness.
-The analysis actually helps us understand why the dominant error events caused by FV can be avoided by increasing $q$.
-The analysis is derived by considering each effect separately.
+Although the dominant contribution to the error floor is not caused by FV, an analysis of FV is provided for sake of the completeness.
+This analysis actually helps us understand why the dominant error events caused by FV can be avoided by increasing $q$.